Getting Started Edit

 The rest of this documentation assumes that you have already configured the SDK according to the instructions in this section.

-cookie, if the request should be authenticated as a specific user.
+The request class must be subclassed.
+In the subclass, set up the server and host values.
+You can optionally also provide a session_token cookie, if the request should be authenticated as a specific user.
 The entity class’s request class must then be set to the new subclass.
 The following example demonstrates:

 import sdk.python.request